Located close to Fraser Island and one of the best whale-watching spots in Australia, there are plenty of things to do in Hervey Bay!

 11) Fraser Coast Discovery Sphere

-You can’t miss the Fraser Coast Discover Sphere as there’s a vast wooden whale, known as Nala, outside to greet you.
+You can’t miss the Fraser Coast Discover Sphere, one of Hervey Bay’s top attractions.
+There’s a vast wooden whale, known as Nala, outside to greet you.

-The discovery sphere is a museum and gallery.
+The discovery sphere is a museum and gallery, so it’s perfect activity for a rainy day.

 The exhibits and interactive displays are informative and invite you to learn about the Great Straits natural diversity and local heritage.

-The gallery has a full reproduction of a whale skeleton, lots of artwork and information about the traditions of the Butchulla People.
+The Fraser Coast Discovery Gallery has a full reproduction of a whale skeleton, lots of artwork, and information about the traditions of the Butchulla People.

 12) Hervey Bay Festivals